 17. Charlotte Street Hotel, Fitzrovia.
 Great in summer, if you’re lucky enough to get a table outside.
 Don’t move if you do.
 And go for the Dark ‘n’ Stormy.

-18. Match, Margret Street.
+18. Match, Margaret Street.
 Nifty little spot, never too busy.
-Fabulous cocktails, but go with a group, it can be a bit soulless.
+Fabulous cocktails, but go with a group as it now has sharing bowl punches

 16. Beach Blanket Babylon, Notting Hill.
 Stunning design and much classier than the East End version.